Myanmar Water Festival and Burmese New Year Tour

 • Upon arrival, we’ll transfer to our hotel and head out for a farewell dinner and drinks.

-Group B members
+Group B members:

 • After breakfast at the hotel, we will drive to Mandalay.
-It is a 5-6 hours-long drive, so we’ll make sure to stop on the way at some local
+It is a 5-6 hours-long drive, so we’ll make sure to stop on the way at some local villages for refreshments.

-• Our patience will be rewarded as we arrive at Mandalay in the late afternoon and drive to the top of Mandalay Hill as the sun begins
+• Our patience will be rewarded as we arrive at Mandalay in the late afternoon and drive to the top of Mandalay Hill as the sun begins to set to enjoy magnificent views of the city and Irrawaddy River.

-• Overnight in Mandalay.
+• Dinner and overnight in Mandalay.

-Tuesday 22nd April – Yangon (group A) – Mandalay (group B)
+Tuesday 22nd April – Yangon (Group A) | Mandalay (Group B)

-Group A members
+Group A members:

 • Breakfast at hotel

-Group B members
+Group B members:

-Many of the techniques used to create these have remained unchanged since the times when they were used to craft items for
+• After breakfast at the hotel, we will visit local artisans’ workshops of gold leaf making, tapestries, woodcarving and marble carving.
+Many of the techniques used to create these have remained unchanged since the times when they were used to craft items for the Royal Court.

 • In the afternoon, visit the beautiful Golden palace teak monastery, the only remaining building from the 19th century Royal Palace.
 This grand teak building is known for its exquisite woodcarving.